Jurisdiction Framework

 Important

-- Jurisdiction rules apply to end-users, not to merchant incorporation
+- Jurisdiction rules apply to end-users, not only to merchant incorporation

-- Local verification rules (e.g., proof of address, video interview, document type) depend on the user's country of nationality and residence
+- Local verification rules, such as proof of address, video interview, and document type, depend on the user's country of nationality and residence

 - Swipelux screens all users using sanctions, PEP lists, and risk-based AML controls